ThorstenBr/A2DVI-Firmware/README.md

 ![A2DVI Rendering Options](images/A2DVI_Rendering.jpg)

+## PAL vs NTSC
+The config option offers an option to chose between PAL and NTSC.
+This currently only has marginal effects, e.g. changes the flashing frequency for Apple //e (differed between NTSC and PAL).

 ## Built-in Fonts
 The firmware has built-in support for various fonts.
 Additional custom fonts can be uploaded using normal Apple II/IIe video ROM binaries.